 Withdrawing Your Upgraded Skins

-- Select the skin(s) you want to withdraw.
+- Pick the skin or skins you want to withdraw.

-- Provide your correct Steam trade link.
+- Enter your correct Steam trade URL.

-- Accept the trade offer in Steam.
+- Accept the trade offer that appears in your Steam client.

 Risks and Rewards of Using Upgrade Sites